Need someone to talk to?

 The first session in short-term individual counseling is for the counselor to gather information about what is bringing the student in for counseling at this time and to explore options for next steps for care.
 If at any point it is determined that the student’s needs exceed the Rhodes Student Counseling scope of care, appropriate community referrals and transfers of care will be facilitated.
 Please see the Scope of Care section for additional information.

-The Rhodes Student Counseling Center will be offering same-day appointments to students who are interested in meeting with a counselor to talk through their concerns and to get support.
+The Rhodes Student Counseling Center will be offering same-day appointments to students who are in-state and who are interested in meeting with a counselor to talk through their concerns and to get support.
 These appointments are designed to address acute, short-term concerns that can be discussed during that same-day session.
-To schedule, students should call (901-843-3128) or walk in to schedule an appointment starting at 8:30 AM on the day that they would like to meet with a therapist.
+To schedule, students should call (901-843-3128) or email (email@example.com) to schedule an appointment starting at 8:30 AM on the day that they would like to meet with a therapist.
 Appointments will be available until they are full.

-When the Student Counseling Center is closed, Rhodes students can receive mental health assistance by calling the main Student Counseling Center number (901-843-3128).
+When the Student Counseling Center is closed, Rhodes students can receive mental health assistance by calling the main Student Counseling Center number (901-843-3128) or our dedicated after-hours support number (855-861-9253).
 When called, students will be directed to mental health professionals who will provide competent care and support.
 This support can be an important resource for students in crisis, including those who have experienced sexual assault.

 Community Referrals for Longer-Term Counseling